 Two areas within the study area were mapped on the Bureau of Meteorology Groundwater Dependent Ecosystem atlas as having high potential for terrestrial Groundwater Dependent Ecosystem (GDE).
 Field validation of these areas showed a consistency between the mapped GDE vegetation type and the vegetation on site.
 Assessment of the groundwater connectivity with these ecosystems is recommended, however it is unlikely that development activities would interfere with the groundwater table, as there is unlikely to be significant areas of excavation below the water table.
+Potential impacts may however include, increases in impervious surfaces in turn impacting water table recharge and depth and groundwater flows.

-An ILP has been prepared that provides 13.96 hectares of riparian area.
+An ILP has been prepared that provides 12.52 ha of riparian area, of which 0.36 ha is proposed to be 'Raingardens'.
 Based on the results of the desktop study and field validation where access was granted, there is a total of 12.2 ha of riparian zone on the site.
 Note this includes the first order watercourses within the northern portion of the site that are unlikely to be a watercourse, however, have not been field validated.
 Subject to field validation of the north-east part of the site and NRAR review, if these first order watercourses do not meet the definition of a watercourse, there is 10.8 ha of riparian zone on the site.